-We attended Equilar’s Compensation Committee Forum this week in New York City.
-Co-hosted by Nasdaq, the event proved to be an efficient tour of the executive compensation landscape with a day of back-to-back panels and peer exchanges.
+We attended Equilar’s 2017 Compensation Committee Forum in New York City.
+The event proved to be an efficient tour of the executive compensation landscape with a day of back-to-back panels and peer exchanges.
 Below, we share eight quick takeaways from the day’s discussions:

 CEO Pay Ratio